-Bed sores, also known as pressure ulcers and decubitus ulcers are extremely dangerous infections.
-They are also one of the best barometers for whether or not nursing home neglect is taking place at a nursing home.
+Bed sores, also known as pressure ulcers and decubitus ulcers are extremely dangerous injuries for nursing home residents.
+They are also one of the best barometers for whether or not nursing home neglect is taking place.

 There are three main factors that contribute to bed sores.
 Constant pressure on a specific part of the body, dehydration and malnutrition, and dampness or unsanitary conditions.
 All three of these factors are indications of nursing home neglect, so when a resident develops a bed sore at a nursing home or other skilled care facility, it’s an excellent sign that nursing home neglect is taking place.